 Cryptic Passage, an expansion pack for Blood, includes only 10 singleplayer and 4 deathmatch levels.
-Don’t look for any new weapons, monsters or power-ups however, because you won’t find any.
-The levels themselves range from dull to entertaining, with the outdoor levels (docks, caves, a mountain monastary) usually coming off as least interesting.
-There are more good levels than bad ones luckily.
-Spooky sights include a graveyard, dark gothic library, opera house, decrepit paddle boat or boggy creek.
+Don’t look for any new weapons, monsters or power-ups however, because they’re not here.
+The levels themselves range from dull to entertaining, with the outdoor levels (docks, caves, a monastery) coming off as least interesting.
+The better levels outnumber the bad ones, fortunately – spooky sights include a graveyard, old gothic library, opera house, decrepit paddle boat or boggy creek.

-This packet of levels seems to have been tailored more for co-op, as rarely will you find yourself short on ammo or weapons – the gameplay consequently feels too easy, even on the higher difficulty settings.
-Key hunts present their own challenges but are overall tolerable and intuitively laid out (rarely will you get stuck here).
+The campaign levels seem to have been tailored more for co-op, as rarely will you find yourself short on ammo or weapons – the gameplay consequently feels too easy, even on the higher difficulty.
+Key hunts present their own challenges but are overall tolerable and intuitively structured – rarely if ever will you find yourself stuck.
 Secrets are pretty difficult to find, as they should be, and sometimes contain references to old horror movies in true Blood fashion.